BIBS dummies are by far the best looking dummies on the market! Mums and babies can’t get enough of them!

 If you want to achieve a rainbow of colours without having to buy two of every colour, a great idea is to team up with a friend from your mothers’ group and share a colour from each box you buy.

 Just be sure to retain the batch number and expiry date information.

-I have a baby store, where can I buy wholesale BIBS Dummies from?
+Where can I buy BIBS Dummies from?

 Right here at Our Little Helpers, we are all about creating safe and beautiful baby products.
 We started creating safe dummy chains first, and now we also stock safe teething toys.
 In addition we sell silicone bibs and dinner ware, high chair covers and accessories and of course, BIBS dummies!